Warby Parker is launching a new brand, Scout, to sell contact lenses

 The move makes a lot of sense for Warby Parker, which launched in 2010 with $95 frames (including prescription lenses) and an innovative free Home Try-On program to make it easy for customers to select the right frames.
 The company expanded into sunglasses and children’s eyeglasses, and then began rolling out comprehensive eye exam services at its brick and mortar stores.
 Earlier this year, Warby Parker debuted an iOS app called Virtual Try-On that allows customers to see how different frame styles look on their faces, using Apple’s AR technology.

 Scout is the first new brand that Warby Parker has launched since its founding and could be an important area of growth in the years to come.
-The company has a valuation of $1.75 billion and has raised nearly $300 million in funding, and its founders have mentioned in the past that they are hoping to take the company public (although the timeline for an IPO is still up in the air).
+The company has a valuation of $1.75 billion and has raised nearly $300 million in funding.

 Neil Blumenthal, Warby Parker’s cofounder and co-CEO, says that the company’s internal research revealed that many customers wear both contacts and glasses on a regular basis, which meant that they had to visit different eye doctors and eyewear stores to meet all their vision needs.
 Releasing contact lenses seemed like the natural next step for Warby Parker.
 “Our goal has always been to give our customers the most seamless, consumer-centric experience possible when it comes to buying vision products,” he says.
 “Historically, shopping for optical products hasn’t been a particularly fun experience for customers, and our mission has always been to change that.”